 Students with general studies emphasis are taught a love and respect for the Word of God.
 The major is for students who desire knowledge of the Word of God but are not preparing for pastoral ministry.
-Bible cannot be claimed as a minor.

 BIBLE MAJOR-GENERAL STUDIES EMPHASIS (MEN) Recommended Course Sequence